mozilla/gcp-ingestion/docs/ingestion-beam/index.md

 mvn spotless:apply
 ```

-or use just check what changes it requires:
+or just check what changes it requires:

 ```bash
 mvn spotless:check